 “We moved bricks for the house but the villagers could do that faster than we ever could.
 This spurred the question: Are we actually doing something substantial for the people over there?”

-Eugene Tang (CS'20), Chairman of WeeVolunteer
+Eugene Tang (CS'20), Chairperson of WeeVolunteer

 This led to them founding WeeVolunteer in July 2018, an umbrella programme that encompasses the new local outreach initiative, WeeReach, as well as the longstanding overseas outreach programme, WeeTrip, which has been running for 7 years.

-Overseas co-chairman Alif, who spearheads the overseas outreach programme, describes WeeVolunteer, or WeeVo for short, as a “new start”, as WKWSCI has never had an outreach programme that catered to the local community before.
+Overseas vice-chair Alif, who spearheads the overseas outreach programme, describes WeeVolunteer, or WeeVo for short, as a “new start”, as WKWSCI has never had an outreach programme that catered to the local community before.